masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="our_GNN.jpeg" width="500" /></p>
 </div>

-This leads to the learning representations for fingerprints in molecules.
+This leads to the representation learning for r-radius subgraphs (or fingerprints) in molecules.

 ## Requirements